shahkush18/knowledge-based-systems/info/readme.md

 ### Internal Dashboards
 Data Scientist or Data Engineer?
 Please download the jupyter notebook [here](https://github.com/shahkush18/knowledge-based-systems/blob/master/MovieRatings_EDA.ipynb) to access a more sophisticated dashboard on the dataset.

+### Output
+A User can enter his client id and get his recommendations.
+Here is the screenshot of the output.

 ### Credits

 We would like to thank the **[GroupLens team](https://grouplens.org/)** for collecting movie ratings dataset and providing [the dataset](https://grouplens.org/datasets/movielens/) to us for free in carrying out this project.
 THe dataset has been immensely valuable in helping us build our project.